Stop doing it by yourself. Collaborate!

 Eefje (1978) studied History at the University of Amsterdam.
 Between 2002 and 2006 she regularly spent time in Iran where she studied, complied an archive for the International Institute of Social History and worked on her book Stiekem kan hier alles (You can do anything here in secret).
 Since then, Eefje has developed into an all-rounder in journalism, writing articles and books, as well as creating interactive projects, exhibitions and documentary films.
 Besides her work as a journalist, Eefje is a committee member of the Mezrab Storytelling Centre, and Grensloos Geluid (Sound without Borders).

-Laura Verduijn, All-rounder,
+Laura Verduijn, Producer, business director

 Laura is the driving force behind Prospektor.
 Project management, writing proposals, editing, managing mega budgets, organising brainstorms and managing teams: many of our projects owe their success to Laura.
 She can do everything, on all subjects: from reconciliation in post genocide Rwanda (Love Radio) to Dutch asylum policy (De Asielzoekmachine) – and is not easily scared by the megalomaniacal scope that our projects sometimes have.